 Teachers design school-based assessment tasks to meet the needs of students.
-The table below provides details of the assessment types for the Applied Information Technology General Year 11 syllabus and the weighting for each assessment type.
+The table below provides details of the assessment types for the Applied Information Technology General Year 12 syllabus and the weighting for each assessment type.

-Assessment table - Year 11
+Assessment table - Year 12

-Type of assessment Weighting Project Students research information technology based ideas and processes to create digital solutions.
+Type of assessment Weighting Project Students' research information technology based ideas and processes to create digital solutions.
 This involves the application of project management approaches/techniques to a design process.
 The project can require students to refer to stimulus material.
 Stimulus material can include: extracts from newspapers or journal articles; screen captures of online media; diagrams; multimedia and/or graphics; and/or a scenario.
-70% Short answer Short answer questions typically require students to respond to specific questions and/or analyse digital technology products and/or trends.
+50% Short answer Short answer questions typically require students to respond to specific questions and/or analyse digital technology products and/or trends.
 Formats can include multiple-choice, and open and closed questions that can be scaffolded or sectionalised.
 Scaffolded or sectionalised questions may increase in difficulty.
 Questions can require students to refer to stimulus material.
 Stimulus material can include: extracts from newspapers or journal articles; screen captures of online media; diagrams; multimedia and/or graphics; and/or a scenario.
 20% Extended answer Extended answer questions can be scaffolded or sectionalised.
 Questions are connected by a theme, idea and/or concept.
 Questions can require students to refer to stimulus material and use interpretative skills, and/or the application of critical thinking and analysis.
 Stimulus material can include: extracts from newspapers or journal articles; screen captures of online media; diagrams; multimedia and/or graphics; and/or a scenario.
-10%
+15% Externally set task A written task or item or set of items of 50 minutes duration developed by the School Curriculum and Standards Authority and administered by the school.
+15%

-Teachers are required to use the assessment table to develop an assessment outline for the pair of units (or for a single unit where only one is being studied).
+Teachers are required to use the assessment table to develop an assessment outline for the pair of units.